GastonZalba/ol-dji-geozones/README.md

 #### language

 Language to be used in the Controller panel and PopUp.
-This doesn't affects the API requests If i18n is set, this will be ignored.
+This doesn't affects the API requests.
+If i18n is set, this will be ignored.

 Type: (`"en"` \| `"es"`)